John Paterson (Cape politician): First Parliamentary term and Eastern Cape separatism (1854-1858)

 In 1854 he was elected to the first Cape Parliament as one of the two members for Port Elizabeth (together with Henry Fancourt White).
 From the beginning of his political career he made the secession of the eastern part of the Cape Colony a priority.
 He felt very strongly that the Xhosa people of the eastern Cape frontier were a severe threat to the colonists' safety and that this threat was not helped by the Cape government's relaxed attitude to the frontier.

-His proposed solution was a view which he held for the remainder of his life – that the white eastern Cape deserved a greater degree of separation, or to become the seat of the Cape's parliament and government.
+His proposed solution was a view which he held for the remainder of his life – that the eastern Cape deserved a greater degree of separation, or to become the seat of the Cape's parliament and government.
 In this, he differed from the radical members of the "separatist league", who were based further east in Grahamstown, were led by Robert Godlonton, and who proposed absolute and immediate separation.
 He also angered Godlonton's Grahamstown clique by his blocking of their Kowie harbour proposal, which he saw as potentially taking shipping activity away from Port Elizabeth.
 The separatist movement began a gradual decline due to a growing fear in the Midlands around Port Elizabeth and Graaff-Reinett that if they attained separation then they would fall under the domination of Grahamstown.

 He resigned from politics in 1858 due to his wife's fatal illness.

 Business interlude (1859-1873)

-In 1859 he made a business trip to Britain where he had a great deal of family and business connections, and he even made a bid for a seat in the British parliament, which he eventually decided against.
+In 1859 he made a business trip to Britain having moved his five children there after the death of his wife.
+He also had business connections and gave consideration to a bid for a seat in the British parliament, which he decided against.
+It was during this time that he paid a visit to the U.S.A. and also travelled to the Continent.

-In 1862 he founded Standard Bank, now one of the largest banks in southern Africa.
-However he later suffered several business failures and declared bankruptcy in 1867.